TDCOSMO XIV: Practical Techniques for Estimating External Convergence of Strong Gravitational Lens Systems and Applications to the SDSS J0924+0219 System: Results and Discussion

 \section{Results and Discussion}

-Our weighted number counts for the lens field include a total of five weights ($w_n$, $w_{1/r}$, $w_p$, $w_z$, $w_{z/r}$), two apertures (45" and 120"), two limiting magnitudes (23 and 24), and two summing techniques (pure sum and medians).
-For brevity, we report only the medians of these distributions in Table \ref{med_table}.
-The full distributions, along with the analysis code used to produce the posterior distributions for $\kappa_{\rm{ext}}$ can be found at \href{https://github.com/PatrickRWells/J0924-analysis}{https://github.com/PatrickRWells/J0924-analysis}.
+Our weighted number counts for the lens field include a total of five weights ($w_n$, $w_{1/r}$, $w_p$, $w_z$, $w_{z/r}$, see Table \ref{wnc_definitions}), two apertures (45" and 120"), two limiting magnitudes (23 and 24), and two summing techniques (pure sum and medians).
+For brevity, we report only the medians of these distributions in Table \ref{wnc_medians}.
+The full distributions, along with the analysis code used to produce the posterior distributions for $\kappa_{\rm{ext}}$ are available on github. \footnote{https://github.com/PatrickRWells/J0924-analysis}.
 A visual catalog of the objects in the field and their relative weights can be seen in Figure \ref{catalog}.

 The weighted number count ratios suggest the SDSS J0924 field is mildly overdense as compared to the universe as a whole.
 This overdensity is significantly more obvious when considering the $45$" aperture.
 This is quite reasonable; as the size of the aperture increases, the density of field will approach the density of the universe as a whole.
 See Figure \ref{2d_distro} for an overview of the weights considered in this work.